DevExpress/devextreme-documentation/api-reference/10 UI Components/dxHtmlEditor/3 Methods/getBounds(index_length).md

 Retrieves the pixel position and size of a selection at a specified location.

 ##### return: Object
-An object that contains the data on the size and location of a selection.
+An object that contains the following fields: left, top, height, width.

 ##### param(index): Number
 A zero-based index at which position retrieval begins.